MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/hybrid-buffer-pool.md

 For more on Windows Server support for PMEM, also referred to as Storage Class Memory (SCM) see [deploy persistent memory on Windows Server](/windows-server/storage/storage-spaces/deploy-pmem/).

-For more on configuring SQL Server on Linux for PMEM devices see [deploy persistent memory](../../linux/sql-server-linux-configure-pmem.md)).
+For more on configuring SQL Server on Linux for PMEM devices [deploy persistent memory](../../linux/sql-server-linux-configure-pmem.md).

 ## Enable hybrid buffer pool